-15 Standard Measure 15.1 Staff Credentials/T raining Expectations 15.1.A Non-Medical Case Managers must have achieved a Bachelor's Degree in Social Work (BSW) or a Bachelor's degree in a human services related field with at least one year of case management experience.
+15 Standard Measure 15.1 Staff Credentials/Training Expectations 15.1.A Non-Medical Case Managers must have achieved a Bachelor's Degree in Social Work (BSW) or a Bachelor's degree in a human services related field with at least one year of case management experience.
 Resume or applications demonstrating relevant experience kept on file.
 15.1.B Case management supervisors must have achieved a graduate level degree in social work or a human services related field, or have 3 years case management experience.
 Resume or applications demonstrating relevant experience kept on file.
 15.1.C A Case Management Supervisor may supervise full-time case managers or a combination of full-time case managers and other professional-level human services staff not to exceed 8.0 full time employees.
 Organizational chart with clear lines of supervision must be available, and updated annually.
-15.1.D All direct service staff are required to complete an orientation within the first 30 working days including but not limited to: • Agency policies and procedures • Information Security and Confidentiality • Documentation in case records • Client rights and responsibilities • Abuse and neglect reporting procedures Certificates of completion kept in personnel files.
+15.1.D All direct service staff are required to complete an orientation within the first 30 working days including but not limited to: • Agency policies and procedures • Information Security and Confidentiality • Documentation in case records Certificates of completion kept in personnel files.
 Curricula should be available to SHHP upon request.